microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/educationmodule-update.md

 Update an [educationModule](../resources/educationmodule.md) object in a [class](../resources/educationclass.md).

 Only teachers in the class can perform this operation.
-Note that you can't use a PATCH request to change the status of a module.
+You can't use a PATCH request to change the status of a module.
 Use the [publish](../api/educationmodule-publish.md) action to change the module status.

 [!INCLUDE [national-cloud-support](../../includes/global-only.md)]